 Intel Fellow; Director, User Interaction and Experience, Intel Labs, Intel Corporation

-Moving to the United States for her undergraduate studies, she graduated from Bryn Mawr with a bachelor's degree in anthropology.
-She then attended Stanford University, earning her master's degree and a doctorate in cultural anthropology, as well as acting as a lecturer in the Department of Anthropology.
-With a father who was an engineer and a mother who was an anthropologist, perhaps Dr. Bell was fated to ultimately work for a technology company, joining Intel in 1998.
+Moving to the United States for her undergraduate studies, she graduated from Bryn Mawr with a bachelor’s degree in anthropology.
+She then attended Stanford University where she earned her master’s degree and a doctorate in cultural anthropology and as a lecturer, in the department of anthropology.